onyazuka/haniwa-lazy-load/README.md

 ## LazyLoader Options
 - selectors[array][required] - selectors for elements that should be lazy loaded(example: ["img", "iframe"]);
 - loadHandler[func][not required] - function (element) => function;
-      called before element starts loading, should return function that will be called when it is completely loaded;
+      called before an element starts loading, should return a function that will be called when the element will be completely loaded;
-      accepts element itself;
+      accepts the element itself;
       you can build default loadHandler with LazyLoader.buildDefaultLoadHandler, that accept two arguments: selector for loading container and selector for loading inner;
 - errorHandler[func][not required] - function(element) => void;
       does something with the element on a loading error;
 - advance[number][not required][default = 50] - pixels before an image starts loading;
 - setNaturalSizeAfterLoad[bool][not required][default = true] - if true, will set real image size after it will have loaded;
-- lazyAttribute[string][not required][default = 'data-src'] - attribute in which real 'src' is written.
-When content is loaded, it will be replaced with 'src'.
+- lazyAttribute[string][not required][default = 'data-src'] - attribute in which real 'src' is stored.
+When content is loaded, 'src' value will be filled from this attribute's value.

 ## UnlazyLoader Options
 - selectors[array][required];